Lotemn102/Text-Segmentation-From-Images/README.md

 ## Available Functions
-**draw_rectangles**(output_path=None, remove_lines=False, iterations=5, dilate=True)
+**draw_rectangles**(output_path=None, iterations=5, dilate=True)

 This function draws rectangles around the words in the text.
-With this function, you can see how ‘remove_lines’ and ‘iterations’ variables affect the scripts’ segmentation performance.
+With this function, you can see how ‘iterations’ variables affect the scripts’ segmentation performance.
 Can be convenient for long texts.

 Parameters: